Constraints on the minimally extended varying speed of light model using the Pantheon+ dataset: Statistical Analysis

-where the degree of freedom, $\nu = N - p$, equals the number of observations $N$ minus the number of fitted parameters $p$.
-As a rule of thumb, when the variance of the measurement error is known a priori, a $\chi_{\nu}^2 \gg 1$ indicates a poor model fit.
-A $\chi_{\nu}^2 > 1$ indicates that the fit has not fully captured the data (or that the error variance has been underestimated).
-In principle, a value of $\chi_{\nu}^2$ around $1$ indicates that the extent of the match between observations and estimates is in accord with the error variance.
+where the degree of freedom $\nu = N - p$, signifies the number of observations $N$ minus the number of fitted parameters $p$.
+As a heuristic, when the variance of the measurement error is known a priori, a $\chi^2_{\nu} \gg 1$ suggests a substandard model fit.
+Conversely, a $\chi^2_{\nu} > 1$ implies that the fit has not adequately captured the data (or that the error variance has been underestimated).
+Ideally, a $\chi^2_{\nu}$ around $1$ indicates that the correspondence between observations and estimates is congruent with the error variance.
+Since all models have nearly identical reduced chi-square values, this implies that all models are statistically equally viable.